-The Department of Youth Board, Senior Citizens Affairs and Physically Challenged and the Department of Mental Health, Chemical Dependency and Developmental Disabilities Services have merged to form The Department of Hum Services.
+The Department of Youth Board, Senior Citizens Affairs and Physically Challenged and the Department of Mental Health, Chemical Dependency and Developmental Disabilities Services have merged to form

 The Department of Human Services.

 The Departments of Planning, Real Estate and Public Works were consolidated in 2013.

 The District Attorney includes Law Assistants (AAFIA) that were categorized as seasonal positions prior to 2013.